 Issue Response The emergency plan was not being tested every 12 months.
-The emergency plan must be tested at intervals of no more than 12 months and as soon as is reasonably practicable after there has been a significant revision to the plan in accordance with Clause 93 of the WHS (M&PS) Regulation.
+The emergency plan must be tested at intervals of no more than 12 months and as soon as is reasonably practicable after there has been a significant revision to the plan in accordance with clause 93 of the WHS (MPS) Regulation.
+Testing of the plan should be comprehensive, and ensure all staff with key roles are given the opportunity to practice those skills on a regular basis.